brutopolis/buxu/README.md

   # BRUTER

-  you might want to know how the BRUTER vm works: https://github.com/jardimdanificado/bruter
+  you might want to know how BRUTER works: https://github.com/jardimdanificado/bruter